larsks-packages/libre/README.md

-This package contains the libraries and header files necessary to compile code that uses re. re-debuginfo
+This package contains the libraries and header files necessary to compile code that uses re.

+libre-debuginfo
 -------------------------------------

-This package provides debug information for package re.
+This package provides debug information for package libre.
 Debug information is useful when developing applications that use this package or when debugging this package.

 Sources used by this spec file
 ==============================